Hannah Szenes: Arrest and torture

 On March 14, 1944, she and two colleagues were parachuted into Yugoslavia and joined a partisan group.
-After landing, they learned the Germans had already occupied Hungary, so the men decided to call off the mission as too dangerous.
+After landing, they learned the Germans had already occupied Hungary, so the mission was called off as too dangerous.

 Szenes continued on and headed for the Hungarian border.
-At the border, she and her companions were arrested by Hungarian gendarmes, who found her British military transmitter, used to communicate with the SOE and other partisans.
+At the border, she and her two colleagues, Yoel Palgi and Peretz Goldstein were arrested by Hungarian gendarmes, who found her British military transmitter, used to communicate with the SOE and other partisans.
 She was taken to a prison, stripped, tied to a chair, then whipped and clubbed for three days.
 She lost several teeth as a result of the beatings.

 The guards wanted to know the code for her transmitter so they could find out who the parachutists were and trap others.
 Transferred to a Budapest prison, Szenes was repeatedly interrogated and tortured, but only revealed her name and refused to provide the transmitter code, even when her mother was also arrested.
 They threatened to kill her mother if she did not cooperate, but she refused.